purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Sequence-Models/Transformers/original-transformer.md

-> Note: Can Layer 2 Have a Different Number of Heads Than Layer 1?
+> Can Layer 2 Have a Different Number of Heads Than Layer 1?
 > Yes, it is possible: Architecture Flexibility: Transformer architectures can be designed with different numbers of heads in each MHA component across different layers.
 >
 > Simultaneity: All heads in a given layer (e.g., all 6 heads in Layer 1) process their inputs in parallel.
 This means that head 1, head 2, head 3, etc., are all performing their attention calculations at the same time.